15 Best Day Trips from Phoenix

 Sedona’s red rock scenery makes for one of the best day trips from Phoenix and one of the top destinations in Arizona.
 Spend time hiking and enjoying the views of this magical place.
 Some of the best trails in Sedona include Soldier Pass Trial, Broken Arrow, Devil’s Bridge, and Bear Mountain.
 To help you choose a hiking trail, continue reading our best hikes in Sedona article.
 After hiking, visit uptown Sedona and Tlaquepaque Arts and Shopping village to explore the shops and restaurants.

 Tip: Try to do your day trip to Sedona on a Saturday instead of a Sunday so that you don’t get stuck in traffic Sunday night with everyone returning from their weekend trips up north.
 If you do decide to stay longer, check out this Sedona weekend itinerary to help plan your trip.
+On your visit to Sedona, stop nearby in Cottonwood for a scenic Kayak Tour on the Verde River.

 13. Mogollon Rim, Payson